Nanjō-san wa Boku ni Dakaretai: Characters

 Kiyomi's classmate and a gyaru.
 She previously had multiple intimate but short-lived relationships, leading to her wanting to experience true love.
 She briefly changes her appearance to a black-haired neat girl to satisfy Kiyomi's preferences, but changes back after he says he prefers her to be herself.
 She was a loner in middle school but changed her personality upon entering high school.

 Publication

-The series is written by You2.
-It began serialization in Square Enix's Gangan Online web service on April 30, 2023.
+Written and illustrated by You2, Nanjō-san wa Boku ni Dakaretai began serialization in Square Enix's Gangan Online web service on April 30, 2023.
 You2 wanted to create a manga that focused on the relationship between an otaku and a gyaru, while adding erotic elements and including their personal preferences.
 Kiyomi's character and appearance were based on their tastes.
 They also wanted to emphasize the female characters' cuteness as well as the characters' clothing.
 One main theme of the series is how Kiyomi and Eri get closer despite having different backgrounds.
-The first tankōbon volume was released on September 12, 2023; seven volumes have been released as of September 2025.
+The first tankōbon volume was released on September 12, 2023; nine volumes have been released as of May 2026.